 By MICHAEL CASEY

-Proponents of the ban argue it is necessary since the pandemic is still a threat and so many people are at risk of eviction or foreclosure.
-Nearly 4 million people in the U.S. said they faced eviction or foreclosure in the next two months, according to the Census Bureau’s Household Pulse Survey.
+By the end of March, 6.4 million American households were behind on their rent, according to the Department of Housing and Urban Development.
+As of July 5, roughly 3.6 million people in the U.S. said they faced eviction in the next two months, according to the U.S. Census Bureau’s Household Pulse Survey.